 Copyright in Business: Latest Regulations, Laws, and Protection

 Copyright is a legal solution for protecting the creator’s rights to an innovative product.
 It aims to benefit the creator and promote novelty in different disciplines.
 The extent of copyright-protected rights is determined by the laws and regulations enacted by national governments.
-However, as a globally accepted criterion, three factors of fixation, expression, and originality are required in order to address copyright.
+However, as a globally accepted criterion, three factors of fixation, expression, and originality must be considered.

 Literary Work Copyright; Benefits, Procedure and Best Practices